kubernetes/enhancements/keps/sig-network/20191104-iptables-no-cluster-cidr.md

 One key insight when thinking about this data path though is the fact that the iptable rules run at _every_ node boundary.
-So when a pod sends a traffic to a service IP, it gets translated to one of the node IPs _before_ it leaves the node at the node boundary.
+So when a pod sends a traffic to a service IP, it gets translated to one of the pod IPs _before_ it leaves the node at the node boundary.
 So it's highly unlikely to receive traffic at a node, whose destination is the service cluster IP, that is initiated by pods within the cluster, but not scheduled within that node.

-Going by the above reasoning, if we receive traffic whose source is not within the node generated pod traffic,we can say with very high confidence that the traffic originated from outside the cluster.
-This would be the simplest change with respect to re-writing the rule without any assumptions on how the pod networking is setup.
+Going by the above reasoning, if we receive traffic destined to a service whose source is not within the node generated pod traffic, we can say with very high confidence that the traffic originated from outside the cluster.
+So we can rewrite the rule in terms of just the pod identity within the node (node CIDR, interface prefix or bridge).
+This would be the simplest change with respect to re-writing the rule without any assumptions on how pod networking is setup.

 ### iptables - redirecting pod traffic to external loadbalancer VIP to cluster IP